-Some anomalous reports might have no hypotheses at the base level, so the first two scenarios are inapplicable.
-An anomaly may have no hypotheses for one of two reasons: either prior accepted hypotheses limit possible hypotheses for the new reports to the point that none are offered, or there are insufficient reports to reasonably narrow the set of hypotheses.
+The first two possible causes of anomalies, implausible hypotheses and incompatible hypotheses, describe scenarios where some reports have known possible explanations but those hypotheses were made unavailable.
+Other anomalous reports, however, might have no possible explanations at the base-level, so the first two scenarios are inapplicable.
+An anomaly may have no possible explanations for one of two reasons: either prior accepted explanations limit possible explanations for the new reports to the point that none are offered, or there are insufficient reports to reasonably narrow the set of hypotheses.
 This latter case will be described first.